-Clear systems are in place throughout the academy, including the nursery, to enable us to use data to track the progress of children.
+Clear systems are in place throughout the academy and nursery to enable us to use data to track the progress of children.
 We also ensure that we celebrate individual and group achievements.
-Weekly events such as our Celebration Assembly, separate KS assemblies and Always Club are used to support this and help raise self-esteem.
+Weekly events such as our Celebration Assembly are used to support this and help raise self-esteem.

-We have an open-door policy and good relationships with parents are important.
-If parents/carers do have concerns about the progress or attainment of their child they should, in the first instance, speak to the class teacher to discuss their concerns.
-In addition to this, parents are also able to speak to the Inclusion Leader about any concerns they have.
 There are good communication systems within the academy to ensure that information is shared with appropriate staff swiftly.
 Staff attend regular internal and external training to ensure they are best equipped to meet the needs of our children.